StrongKey/relying-party-java/README.md

 ```

-If the FIDO server against which tests are run uses a self-signed certificate (or a certificate not trusted by your application server), the FIDO server's certificate must be added to your application's TrustStore.
+If the FIDO server to be tested uses a self-signed certificate (or a certificate not trusted by your application server), the FIDO server's certificate must be added to your application's TrustStore.
 In GlassFish this can be done via the command:
 ```
 keytool -importcert -noprompt -keystore <GlassFish Install location>/domains/domain1/config/cacerts.jks -storepass <Keystore Password> -alias <FIDO server's hostname> -file <FIDO server's certificate>
 ```